HMS-Core/hms-cordova-plugin/cordova-plugin-hms-scan/README.md

 If you run into a bug in our samples, please submit an issue to the [GitHub repository](https://github.com/HMS-Core/hms-cordova-plugin).

----

 ## License

-Huawei Scan Kit Cordova Plugin is licensed under the [Apache 2.0 license](LICENSE).
+Huawei Scan Cordova Plugin is licensed under the [Apache 2.0 license](LICENSE).